Wigwamwam/bank_api/README.md

 ## Description

-The follow repo was built to enhance my skills in TDD and building APIs.
+This repo was built to enhance my TDD / BDD and APIs knowledge.
 It contains one model, bank_account.
 The bank account model has the following attributes:

 * id: unique id of the bank account (no requirements on type or length)
 * name: name of the bank account (free text, up to 100 characters)
 * iban: accounts iban (up to 34 characters, only letters and numbers)
 * currency: accounts' currency (the only supported currencies are GBP, EUR and USD)

-The aim of the excerise was to generate API end-points that enables the end user to create, index and delete bank accounts.
+The excerise aimed to enable an end user to call the api with the post / get / destroy methods.
 Learnings included:

 1. TDD /BDD for APIs
 2. API serialisation